www.oursouthwest.com

 a guide to reducing the environmental impacts of conferences and seminars

-The Greener Events Guide - download the guide incl. checklist here (pdf)
+The Greener Events Guide - 2010 version (pdf) includes checklist

 Checklist only (word)